AlexVascon/nest-issue-tracker/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

-## What's next?
-How do I make an app with this?
+##stack
+NextJS, TRPC, Prisma, Postgres, Typescript, CSS, HTML

-This is a bug tracker.
+##This is a bug tracker.

 - create bugs
 - edit status [open, in progress, closed]